rapidsai/ucx-py/docs/source/ucx-intro.rst

 Send/Recv Internals
 ===================

-A generally UCX establish a connection between endpoints in the following steps:
+Generally UCX creates connections between endpoints with the following steps:

 1. Create a ``Listener`` with defined ip address an port
   a. ``Listener`` defines a callback function to process communications from endpoints